Attend A Free Virtual Introduction Event

 Things to consider here include:

 Thinking about what you want from your actual training experience is vital in helping you choose the right course.
 We’ve developed our course over a number of years and believe our smaller, more focused group sizes, focus on real-life practice and reflection and our support structure provides a learning environment that really helps to embed the fundamental skills of being a great coach.
 But you need to decide for yourself whether the features of our training are right for you personally.
-You can find more about the coaching course itself here to get a better sense of the training environment and learning journey.
+Find more about the coaching course itself to get a better sense of the training environment and learning journey.

 Are you starting coach training from scratch?
 Or have you had training previously and are looking to master your coaching, or build specialist skills and expertise?
 Perhaps you have coaching hours under your belt, and wish to become credentialed, or a qualified supervisor to help others to be more effective coaches?

-Our course is aimed at people who are beginners in coaching, or perhaps have a relatively basic understanding of coaching and want to build on that.
+Our course is aimed at people who are new to coaching, or perhaps have a relatively basic understanding of coaching and want to build on that.
 So if you’re already at an advanced level, perhaps what you’re looking for is not a core coaching course but specialist coaching skills – these can often be shorter and less expensive than a full programme.
 Our Specialist Short Coaching Courses are a great example of this type of training.

 Similarly, more and more often we have potential students approach us who have a background in related professions such as Psychotherapy, Psychology or Counselling.
 Given that coaching often draws on approaches that originate from other psychological interventions, and utilises these approaches from a different perspective, the chances are if you have a background in a profession such as this, that the content you learn in itself may not be new.
 So in this case, the main question is whether the investment in this course provides you with enough benefit in the form of approaching similar concepts from a different perspective, as well as other factors such as the support network and accreditation.
 More on that here.